markdist/markdist.github.com/services.md

 Logistics
 ---------
+Our logistics department handles various customs services such as: transit, custom clearance, export of goods and excise processing.

-When a delivery from our suppliers arrives at our warehouse, it is processed by our logistic department who handle yearly volumes of over 84.000 pallets.
+When a delivery from our suppliers arrives at our warehouse, it is processed by this department, who handle yearly volumes of over 84.000 pallets.

+When an order comes through to our logistic centre, the team enables its fulfilment promptly within at most 24 hours.

 The Supply Chain Management team is in place to better manage stock by:

 * Frequent stock rotation of over 10 times per year
-* Reducing stock levels to a calculated optimum
+* Reducing stock levels to an optimum, calculate based on the sales volume in the lead time
-* Avoiding out-of-stock situations in spite of the large number of SKUs and suppliers
+* Avoiding out-of-stock situations despite of the large number of SKUs and suppliers
-* Keeping stock levels at 150% of the sales volume in the lead time

-This team also handles customs clearance, and excise processing for excise goods.
+* First In First Out (FIFO) handling of products with expiry dates
+* Using motorised vehicles (such as forklifts and electric transpallets) for transporting all goods within the warehouse
+* Using a coordinate system for organising the warehouse, which also facilitates the job of the warehouse employees

 <div style="text-align: center;"><img class="border" src="images/MD-warehouse.png" alt="M&amp;D Warehouse" height="300px" /></div>